Alifka-project/smart-logsitics-1/EXCEL_FORMAT.md

 ## Error Prevention

 ❌ Common mistakes to avoid:
-- Missing or misspelled column names
+- Missing or misspelled column names (customer, address, lat, lng, items)
-- Empty cells in required columns
+- Empty cells in **required** columns (customer, address, lat, lng, items)
 - Coordinates outside Dubai area
-- Invalid phone number format
 - Non-numeric lat/lng values

+✅ Things that are OPTIONAL:
+- Phone numbers (can be empty or missing)
+- Additional columns (will be ignored)

 ✅ Best practices:
 - Use consistent data formatting
 - Double-check coordinates
-- Include country code in phone numbers
+- Include country code in phone numbers if available
 - Be specific with item descriptions
 - Test with a small file first